 When it comes to fundraising, doing the same thing year after year gets stale.
 If you’re hosting an annual event, your team needs new ideas to keep supporters engaged.
 It’s also important to have the right partner to help execute your fundraising strategies seamlessly!

-After hosting a Gala for 23 years, the Society for the Prevention of Cruelty to Animals (SPCA) of Wake County wanted to rethink its fundraising strategy.
-Luckily, the SPCA of Wake County management team quickly realized that change, although scary, was needed to continue the trend of success.
+After hosting a Gala for 23 years, the Society for the Prevention of Cruelty to Animals (SPCA) of Wake County wanted to rethink its fundraising.
+The SPCA of Wake County team realized that change, although scary, was needed to reinvent their signature event.

-After below goal fundraising years in 2014 and 2015, the SPCA of Wake County left their fundraising platform for a new option.
-They returned to OneCause (formerly BidPal) in 2016 because of the back-end event fundraising software.
-Easy access to data, reporting and analytics and robust event management functionality were critical needs they had to revisit, to power new growth.
+After below goal fundraising two years in a row, the SPCA of Wake County left their fundraising platform for OneCause mobile bidding.
+They returned to OneCause for two reasons: they needed to restart event revenue and because they missed the easy-to-use back-end software.
+To power their growth, they wanted to regain easy access to data, reporting and analytics and robust event management functionality.

-In prior years, the SPCA of Wake County team relied on quantity of attendees, their new model flipped that thinking on its head.
+In prior years, the SPCA of Wake County team relied on the number of attendees, their new model flipped that thinking on its head.

-While pivoting focus can be daunting, the SPCA of Wake County success story shows how taking a hard look at events and making necessary changes, helps keep your fundraising relevant.
+While pivoting focus can be daunting, the SPCA of Wake County success story shows how taking a hard look and making necessary changes, helps keep your fundraising relevant.